 - Wrap-up (5 minutes)

-This .pdf can serve as an agenda for your organization.
+This template can serve as an agenda for your organization.

 Like the Agile process itself, retrospective meetings are intended to evolve with the needs of your team.
 In that sense, they’re as much an effect as a cause of your team’s growth.
 “Stick with it and focus on small improvements long-term instead of hoping to fix everything in a single meeting,” LeFebvre says.
 So, keep a big-picture outlook and be patient when developing yours.